ITIF-Syuhada/we-will-shine/docs/STUDENTS-TABLE-FEATURES.md

 #### **Features:**

 - ✅ Remove duplicate students (keep oldest)
-- ✅ Reset all points and levels to 0 and 1
+- ✅ Reset all points and levels bvfto 0 and 1
 - ✅ Clear all tracking data (sessions, activities, stats)
 - ✅ Detailed logging of cleanup process